 Michael at the First Communion retreat, looking thoughtful.

-One small request had been made of each family attending the retreat: bring macaroni cups and applesauce pouches for the parish food pantry.
+One small request had been made of every family attending the retreat: bring macaroni cups and applesauce pouches for the parish food pantry.
+Simple enough.
+And yet I knew about it all week and never made myself do it.
+By Saturday morning I had to be honest with myself — I just hadn’t wanted to make the effort.

 Michael, at the retreat